equinor/APS-Facies/docs/aps-user-guide/define-aps-job/select-zone/specify-gaussian-random-fields/set-parameters-for-simulating-grf/README.md

 - Note that trend type `RMS_PARAM` and `RMS_TRENDMAP` does not have any preview functionality implemented.

-**Always check the facies realization in RMS after running the APS job**:
+!!! warning "Always check the facies realization in RMS after running the APS job"

-- Remember that any trends in probability cubes are not shown in the previewer.
+    Remember that any trends in probability cubes are not shown in the previewer.